 “Would you be ever-so-good as to offer us a peek into the rest of your coat pockets?
 I’ve been able to see them this entire time, you know.”
 The Dark Ruler requests with a bright, leading stare.

-She gasps fully in complete disbelief.
+Snapping from her trance, she gasps fully in complete disbelief.
 “N-n-nonono Head Director I-”

 “I’ll have you sorted out properly.
 Such darkly-natured evils have positively no place among my vassalage!
 Meth-Hound Minion!”